 In October of 2015, Tori became a Certified Dog Behavior Consultant (CDBC) through the International Association of Behavior Consultants (IAABC).
 This is a title that less than 200 people in the world have.
 In addition to an extensive written exam, requirements for membership include a minimum of three years and 500 hours experience in animal behavior consulting with client present, case studies, 400 hours minimum of coursework, mentor ship as well as seminars related to the core areas of competency.
 Continuing education credits are required to maintain this certification.

 In March of 2017, Tori became the first Full Member in the United States to be accepted to the International Canine Behaviourists located in England.
-The organization's moto is "Welfare never compromised."
+The organization's motto is "Welfare never compromised."

 In 2018,the members of the International Canine Behaviourists teamed up with with other prominent organizations to form ICAN (the International Companion Animal Network), who use and recommend purely force-free methods.